 - The right to participate in meetings and voice your concerns: You are a vital part of the community.
 You have the right to participate in your HOA and bring up any issues you see or experience.

 Take advantage of our state of the art Homeowners Association services by contacting us now

 Rather than getting tangled up in an argument with your HOA, there are a variety of ways to approach the matter peacefully and productively.

 - Know the rules.
 Every HOA is different.
 If there’s an issue, make sure there’s a rule that backs up your position.
 If there’s nothing on the books about it, your HOA might not be liable for the problem at hand.

 - Submit all complaints in writing directly to your HOA.
 If an online portal is set up for maintenance problems or HOA complaints, use that first.
 If this method fails, contact your HOA directly via email or certified mail.

 - Speak with fellow residents to see if your issue is singular or widespread.
 You might not be the only one experiencing this problem and if so, you want to connect with others in your community so you can band together to address the issue as a group.

 - Continue living as a model neighbor.
 Don’t give the HOA any reason to fight your dispute with complaints of their own.
 Pay your dues on time.
 Familiarize yourself with your HOA as much as possible.

 When faced with a dispute, it’s important to work directly with your HOA to resolve the problem together.
-A homeowners property management company, such as Slatter HOA Management, does not handle disputes between homeowners and HOAs and cannot help you in your situation.
-Remember to behave with civility as you address concerns with your HOA to ease the process.
+It’s important to remember to behave with civility as you address concerns with your Homeowner Association to ease the process.
 A peaceful HOA dispute resolution is ideal for everyone.